aretius/Artificial-Intelligence/README.md

 # Project 1

 Sudoku Solver<br>
-• An AI agent that solves the given sudoku in an efficient and quick way.
+• An AI agent that solves the given sudoku in an efficient and quick way.<br>
-• The project is implemented using a nice GUI.
+• The project is implemented using a nice GUI.<br>
-• Various stratergies that improve the speed of solution an reduce the expansion of state space have been implemented.
+• Various stratergies that improve the speed of solution an reduce the expansion of state space have been implemented.<br>

 # Project 2